awsdocs/aws-doc-sdk-examples/python/example_code/ec2/ec2_basics/README.md

 ## Running the code

-Run the demonstration at a command prompt by running the following command:
+Start the demonstration by running the following command at a command prompt:

 ```
 python ec2_basics_demo.py